 an initial assessment.

 The INTO believes that asbestos surveys should be carried out in all schools unless there is good reason not to do so (e.g. the age of the premises makes it very unlikely that asbestos will have been used in its construction or maintenance).

-Some education employers will previously have carried out some form of survey, in particular for the "condition surveys" required under the Asset Management Planning process.
-It should not, however, be assumed that such surveys satisfy the requirements of the "duty to manage".
+Some education employers will previously have carried out some form of survey, for the 'condition surveys' required under the Asset Management Planning process.
+It should not, however, be assumed that such surveys satisfy the requirements of the 'duty to manage'.